lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

    Specify data ID to process using data ID syntax.
    For example, ``--id "visit=12345 ccd=1 filter=g"``.

-   Currently this argument is heavily restricted compared to its :ref:`command line task counterpart<command-line-task-dataid-howto>`.
+   Currently this argument is heavily restricted compared to its :doc:`command line task counterpart</modules/lsst.pipe/base/command-line-task-dataid-howto>`.
    In particular, the dataId must specify exactly one visit and exactly one CCD, and may not be left blank to mean "all data".

 .. option:: --dataset <dataset_name>